iPhone X vs iPhone 8: Should you pick up an Apple flagship this year?

 iPhone X vs iPhone 8 summary: What’s the difference?

 Design: The iPhone X is the design champ here, with that edge-to-edge screen and lack of a home-button.
 The iPhone 8 and 8 Plus are much more familiar.
 All the phones are IP67 rated, have glass backs for wireless charging and no headphone jack.

-Specs: The new 10nm A11 chip powers both phones, though RAM has yet to be determined.
+Specs: The new 10nm A11 chip powers both phones and the X has an extra GB RAM.
 The iPhone X gets the new OLED display, while the 8 and 8 Plus have to stick with IPS LCD.

 Price: The iPhone 8 starts £/$699 for the smaller model for 64GB and £/$849 for the 256GB model.
 The 8 Plus is £/$100 more and the iPhone X starts at £/$999.

 Trusted Reviews has partnered with O2 to offer you too-good-to-miss exclusive deals.
 On products like the Galaxy Tab S3 which allows you to easily work on the move and savings of up to £100 off the Apple iPad 9.7inch tablet.